 As well as such conservative voices, the Russian Orthodox Church also has a more moderate strand, which has exercised some creative theological thinking to confront the pandemic.
 For instance, well-known church figure Oleg Stenyaev argued that quarantine is in fact commanded by God in the Bible, referencing Leviticus 13.
 In a move directly opposite to Abbot Sergey, he uses the Christian faith to defend self-isolation measures implemented by the government.
 He went on to say that communion with God, and participation in the sacraments, is possible anywhere, not only in church.

 This attitude is in line with the ROC’s official stance on the coronavirus crisis.
 The head of the ROC, Patriarch Kyril, called for Christians to pray at home during Easter, and avoid visiting churches.
-Violations of self-isolation restrictions by some faithful desperate to visit churches has been fiercely condemned by other senior figures.
+Violations of self-isolation restrictions by some faithful desperate to visit churches have been fiercely condemned by other senior figures.
 The church issued advice as to how to celebrate Easter at home, going on to compare the crisis to the closure and destruction of churches under communism.

-COVID-19: A point of religious division and unity
+COVID-19: a point of religious division and unity

 Two main camps have emerged within the Russian Orthodox Church.
 The conservative/traditionalist side, championed by Abbot Sergey and Metropolitan Tikhon, weaponised the pandemic to enforce their theological and ecclesiological agendas—namely, that COVID-19 was condoned by God; that Christians possess a monopoly on morality; and that churches provide the only route to communion with God.
 However, the moderate side generally attempts to support the advice of secular powers: scientists, politicians, officials.